netsampler/goflow2/docs/reflow-event-metadata.md

 `decode_beyond_l4` controls whether the parser may continue past TCP/UDP/ICMP or the first encapsulation header.
-Encapsulation-specific settings live under `packet_decoder.encapsulations`, where operators can enable/disable GRE, VXLAN, Geneve, and PPPoE handling and add non-standard VXLAN/Geneve UDP ports.
-MPLS labels are always parsed when present; `decode_beyond_l4` controls whether the parser continues into the MPLS payload.
-GRE is matched by IP protocol number, normally `47`, not by port.
+Encapsulation-specific settings live under `packet_decoder.encapsulations`, where operators can enable/disable GRE, IP-in-IP, IPv6-in-IP, VXLAN, Geneve, L2TP, GTP-U, and PPPoE handling.
+UDP-based encapsulations can use non-standard port lists.
+MPLS labels and IPv6 extension headers are always parsed when present; `decode_beyond_l4` controls whether the parser continues into encapsulated payloads.
+GRE, IP-in-IP, and IPv6-in-IP are matched by IP protocol number, normally `47`, `4`, and `41`, not by port.

 `record_kind` is the generic record-shape marker. `packet` means the event carries packet/header bytes in `header_data`; `interface_counter` means the